peterridolfi/Pyhf-to-Combine-converter/README.md

 # Pyhf-to-Combine-converter
-Tool to convert models from phyf to CMS Combine and vise versa
+Tool to convert models from pyhf to CMS Combine and vise versa